 We are lucky to be in Texas where the weather allows us to sail year round without having to do so in the bitter cold.
 That said, sailors still need to be prepared with the proper gear.
 Most of the year that will consist of shorts, a long sleeve UV shirt, hat, sunglasses, life jacket and close toed shoes (I recommend all gym shoes or sailing boots).
 As the weather gets colder mid-weight neoprene pants, tops and a spray top will make being on the water for several hours at a time much more comfortable.
 For those of you who need gear, KO Sailing is a great resource and offers a scholastic discount.

 Still not sure?
 Want to try it out?

 Feel free to come to a practice to check it out, no payment up front.
 You must have a signed registration form on file prior.
 Go to Bay Access for more info and to fill out a registration form.

-Please contact Lakewood Yacht Club Sailing Director Watt Duffy at: email@example.com.
+Please contact Lakewood Yacht Club Sailing Director Jon Larson at: firstname.lastname@example.org.

 Lakewood Yacht Club